Sapphirine/201912-12-entity-sentiment-analysis-reddit/README.md

 - VADER
 - BigQuery

-## Folder Structure:
+## Folder and File Structure:
 - `static` and `templates` contain all code needed for the user interface.
-- `analysis` contain jupyter notebooks that are used for validation and analysis
+- `analysis` contain jupyter notebooks that are used for validation and analysis.
+- `app.py` is the entrypoint to the web app.
 - `Procfile` used for Heroku deployment.

 ## How to use locally: